 Fighting radicalisation to the finish: Why the NIA will have a busy outing in TN, Kerala

-New Delhi, June 18: The National Investigation Agency’s raids at Tamil Nadu and Kerala have revealed a larger picture about both radicalisation as well as the gradual rise of the Islamic State.
+New Delhi, June 18: The National Investigation Agency (NIA)’s raids at Tamil Nadu and Kerala have revealed a larger picture about both radicalisation as well as the gradual rise of the Islamic State.

 Security experts say that radicalisation in the state is deeply infested and the issue had been ignored for long.
 Successive governments had ignored the issue a close look at the situation suggests that both Tamil Nadu and Kerala have had a similar problem.

-Intelligence Bureau officials have often pointed out that the issue was brushed under the carpet for long as a result of which radical elements had a field day in these states.
+Intelligence Bureau (IB) officials have often pointed out that the issue was brushed under the carpet for long as a result of which radical elements had a field day in these states.

 SIMI link to ISIS: Why Kerala, Tamil Nadu have become ticking time bombs

-Former Research and Analysis Wing officer, Amar Bhushan had recently told OneIndia that the lack of a free hand led to this menace.
+Former Research and Analysis Wing officer (R&AW), Amar Bhushan had recently told OneIndia that the lack of a free hand led to this menace.
 Officials would be weary to act for the fear of being tripped over.

 He says that the NIA will be extremely busy in these states for sometime now.
 There is a lot of mess that has to be cleaned up and it feels good to know that they are working there with a free hand.